On rationality for $C_2$-cofinite vertex operator algebras: Preliminaries

 \subsection{Braided tensor categories}

-In this paper, we use the term (\textit{$\CC$-linear}) \textit{tensor category} to mean a ($\CC$-linear) abelian category $\cC$ with a monoidal category structure such that the tensor product bifunctor $\tens$ is bilinear on morphisms.
-Note that this is less restrictive than the definition of tensor category in \cite{EGNO}.
-We use $l$ and $r$ to denote the left and right unit isomorphisms in a tensor category $\cC$, and $\cA$ will denote the associativity isomorphisms.
+In this paper, we use (\textit{$\CC$-linear}) \textit{tensor category} to mean a ($\CC$-linear) abelian category $\cC$ with a monoidal category structure such that the tensor product bifunctor $\tens$ is bilinear on morphisms; this is less restrictive than the definition of tensor category in \cite{EGNO}.
+We use $l$ and $r$ to denote the left and right unit isomorphisms in $\cC$, and $\cA$ will denote the associativity isomorphisms.
 A tensor category $\cC$ is \textit{braided} if it has natural braiding isomorphisms $\cR$ that satisfy the hexagon axioms.
-In this subsection, we will use $\vac$ to denote the unit object of a tensor category, although in later sections the unit object will be a vertex operator algebra denoted $V$ (and $\vac$ will be the vacuum vector in $V$).
+In this subsection, $\vac$ will denote the unit object of a tensor category, though in later sections the unit object will be a vertex operator algebra denoted $V$ (and $\vac$ will be the vacuum vector in $V$).